wavemotion-dave/DracoDS/README.md

 Dungeons of Daggorath :
 -----------------------
 My favorite CoCo game!
 To that end, I've added 8 special 'MACRO' keys to the possible keyboard map to allow you to map a key to "ATTACK LEFT", "ATTACK RIGHT", "MOVE", "MOVE BACK", "TURN LEFT", "TURN RIGHT", "PULL LEFT" and "PULL RIGHT".
-If you're using one of the standard cart ROMs, these should map in automatigally but you can map these to the d-pad or any buttons you wish and playing DoD will be a joy.
+If you're using one of the standard cart ROMs, these should map in automatically but you can map these to the d-pad or any buttons you wish and playing DoD will be a joy.

 The Colors Aren't What I Remember :